 Pay attention to the mechanics of reading, such as holding the book and turning the pages.
 Let your finger go under the words as you read from left to right.
 The child's main interest will be in pictures so allow time to examine and talk about them.

 Encourage them to repeat what happened in the story and to talk about their favourite bit.
-Play 'what do you think would have happened if...!' games, or 'what would you have done if you were...?'
+As your child becomes more confident with the mechanics of reading you can play 'what do you think would have happened if...!' games, or 'what would you have done if you were...?'

-If your child has English as an additional language, it is important that you choose suitable reading material.
-Check with your school for advice.
+If your child is learning English as an additional language, it is important that you choose suitable reading material.
+Check with your school or library for advice.